Skip to main content

 Step 5.
 Configure the inputs of the Stack content as Contexts.
 To do this, access the tab corresponding to the content you want to configure, such as 'Plugins', for example;

-The process for configuring the inputs of Plugins and Actions as Contexts is the same for all content types.
+The process for configuring the inputs of Plugins, Actions and Workflows as Contexts is the same for all content types.
 Simply follow the instructions below, selecting the tab corresponding to the content you want to configure.

 Step 6.
 Click on the 'Input' field.
 Type its value and define whether you want it to be mandatory or not: